Imagine a romantic picnic for two on the shores of the Salish Sea surrounded by…

-Missing time out of doors?
-Watch for our new Garden Breaks videos to experience a little of the Hastings House country charm from home.
+Missing the country garden beauty?
+Follow us on Facebook and Instagram to experience a little of the Hastings House country charm from home.

 Ruckle Provincial Park

 In the south end, Ruckle Park is a must-do and it’s adored by locals and visitors alike.
 The classic, gulf islands coastlines with sweeping views out over the Salish Sea make it the perfect place to spend an afternoon exploring the trails or lounging in one of the many secluded coves or rocky points.
 With picnic tables dotting the park, it’s a nice place to have a snack – we recommend a stop at Salt Spring Cheese Co. to gather provisions en-route.
 Don’t forget to watch for Ruckle Heritage Farm, British Columbia’s oldest working farm and home of the renowned Salt Spring lamb.